 The Mauritshuis and Prince William V Gallery are accessible to everyone.
 Of course, we will help you as required during your visit.

 Parking for the disabled is available near the museum.
 Please see the overview on the City of The Hague website.
-Parking cards for the disabled cannot be used free of charge in paid parking areas; you can park for free in in general parking areas for the disabled.

 Visitors with disabilities